liberation/django-elasticsearch/readme.md

 * ELASTICSEARCH_AUTO_INDEX
 defaults to True
 Set to false if you want to handle the elasticsearch operations yourself.
 By default the creation of the index, the indexation and deletions are hooked respectively to the post_syncdb, post_save and post_delete signals.
-If you have already done a syncdb, you can just call ```MyModel.es_create_index()``` to create the index/mapping.
+If you have already done a syncdb, you can just call ```MyModel.es.create_index()``` to create the index/mapping.

 * ELASTICSEARCH_SETTINGS
 no defaults
 If set, will be passed when creating any index [as is](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-create-index.html#create-index-settings).
-If you need different settings for different indexes/document types, you can override the ```es_create_index()``` method of your EsIndexable model.

 Model scope configuration:
 --------------------------